 In all cases where it appears that any property has escheated to the Crown (whether before or after the passing of this Act) the State Solicitor may make application to a Judge of the Supreme Court for an order declaring that the property concerned has become the property of the Crown by way of escheat.

-[Section 4 amended by No. 65 of 2003 s.
+[Section 4 amended: No. 65 of 2003 s.
 91.]

 5. Notice to be published